 Most mornings I would be the first one awake (or at least the first one moving about) in the camp.
 A creature of habit, I usually start the day with a coffee.
 For that I need fire, so I first head to patch of spruce monoculture beside our camp.
 Like most monocultures, these spruce were ravaged by pests, and all died.
 These dead spruce trees are the main source for firewood and building supplies at the camp.
 For a small morning fire the small branches on these dry corpses are sufficient.
 The snap reverberates through the morning stillness.
 Sticks and twigs in arm, I head to the fire pit.
 Here I am greeted by a few songbirds (great tits) who come to eat breakfast with me.
 I get the fire going, throw a metal grate on top of it, then put the percolator and a few pieces of bread on that.
 After enjoying my buttered toast and coffee, I read a little bit.
 Eventually others wake up and join me, rekindling the glowing embers for another round of coffee.
 The whole process was slow, time consuming, but relaxed.
 In harmony with a forest that was also slowly waking up.

 And this is typical for life in the forest.
 The pace of life is slowed down.
 The things that you normal do quickly before going to work become occupations.
 All the things that one normally takes for granted (warmth, food, hygiene) once again become something that you have to work for.
 If you want to cook, you must create fire.
 If you want to keep warm in the winter you have to build shelter, then make sure that this shelter protects you from the elements.
 If you want to keep animals out of your food, you have to build storage.
 Some people may think it is a luxury not to have to work for any of these things any more, but in my experience, working for what is essential is fulfilling.
 Instead of working to make someone else rich, to sell something, you work to provide yourself and the community with the greatest treasures in this world.
-What greater result could there be for a few minutes work collecting wood than fire?
-What is could be more important after a few weeks building a tree house than protection from the wind and rain?
+What greater reward could there be for a few minutes work collecting wood than fire?
+What could be more important after a few weeks building a tree house than protection from the wind and rain?
 What is it that we value so much in our modern lifestyles?
 What it is that is worth the untold degradation and destruction?
 In the forest it appears that many of the comforts and luxuries that we have come to expect only distract us from the essential.

 How is it that we have made so many machines to ‘save’ time, and yet modern people have less time to spare than ever?
 We spend our lives running from one place to another, without really thinking about where we are going.
 In the forest we may not have all of the luxuries we have gotten used too, but in return you get two of the greatest luxuries of all; time and stillness.
-With time, you are able to decide yourself what you like to do with the day.
+With time, you are able to decide yourself what you would like to do with the day.
 With stillness you flow with the natural course of events.
 There are certain tasks that should be done.
 If no one collects wood, there is no fire.
 If no one cleans the camp, rotting food attracts animals.
 But the only enforcer of these actions is your own volition, the only motive is your own needs and wants (or those of the community).
-And once these basics are covered you are left with infinite possibility.
+And once these basics are covered you are left with infinite possibilities.
 Maybe you want to work on that balcony that will give the community a new place to chill.
 Maybe you want to better insulate the tree house so you don’t need to use three blankets in winter.
 Maybe you want to build a clay oven to make pizza.
 Maybe you want to get to know some of the edibles herbs and mushrooms growing in the forest.
 Maybe you want to organise a discussion group on anarchist literature.
 Or maybe you don’t want to do any of that, and would rather chill by the fire all day.
 The day is yours, your time is not dictated or regimented by anyone else.
 As opposed to the alienating labour doled out by industrial society, the work done in the forest is self-realising; you come up with a project suited to your own needs, desires, and interests, plan that project and see it through.

 The final thing to mention about the day to day life is the joy of climbing.
 As well as being a useful defensive strategy, climbing high above the trees is lots of fun and adds another dimension to life in the forest.
 As well as living in tree houses built upon sturdy oaks and beech trees, there are platforms, walkways and nets suspended high in the air to hang out in.
 Climbing is a skill that many have learned in the forest for the first time, and are happy to pass on the favour.
 There are enough spare belts, carabiners and prusiks to spare for those without equipment.
 The basics, how to go up and down the rope, how to get across walkways, are simple enough.
 Its a matter of learning a few knots, a few techniques, and trusting in the rope and the branch you are hanging from.
 With these basic skills you can live like the birds, high in the trees, observing the forest below.
 The longer you stay in the forest the more you can learn; how to rescue other who are caught in the rope, how to scale trees without a rope, how to secure support beams to trees to build tree house.